How a Freelancer's Problem Became Software

 What HintCraft Became

-Every feature in HintCraft exists because of a specific problem Kate or I encountered.
-Personality assessment, because the tool broke when someone who was not me tried to use it.
-AI-powered preparation, because our friends kept asking for the same advice.
-Goal setting, because most people apply without a plan.
-Contact management, because weak ties are too valuable to lose.
-Company database, because brands matter and research takes time.
-Application tracking, because the best roles often hide behind the ones advertised.
-Structured practice, because interviewing is a skill that improves with repetition.
+Every feature in HintCraft exists because of a specific problem Kate or I ran into.
+Personality assessment came from the tool breaking when someone who was not me tried to use it.
+AI-powered preparation came from friends asking us for the same advice over and over.
+Goal setting, because most people apply without any real plan.
+Contact management, because weak ties are too valuable to lose track of.
+Company database, because brands matter and researching them takes time.
+Application tracking, because the best roles often hide behind the ones actually advertised.
+Structured practice, because interviewing is a skill and skills improve with repetition.

 None of this is revolutionary.
-It is just the collection of things that actually matter, built into a system so you do not have to figure them out the hard way.
-Kate and I spent a decade learning these lessons one painful interview at a time.
-Perhaps you do not have to.
+It is just the collection of things that actually matter, built into one system so you do not have to figure them out one painful experience at a time.
+Kate and I spent years learning these lessons the slow way.
+You probably do not have to.

 The Tool I Wished I Had